 As a society we know that exclusively breast feeding babies up to the age of 6 months is in the best interests of babies for health and wellbeing.
 This is also the case for babies who are showing colicky symptoms too.
 But what about the options for families who are unable to breast feed or opt to formula feed?
+There are a lot of specialist formulas for colic but have you heard about goat milk formula?

 In a previous article I mentioned specialist formulas for colicky babies,please follow the link for this article here; https://colicsos.com/which-formula-for-your-colicky-baby/

-But what about goat milk based formula?
+So what about goat milk based formula?
 Could this herald the answer for some families who are navigating through colic?

 What is goat milk formula?